 The World Endeavors Summer Study in Northern Ireland – Queen’s University Belfast offers students the chance to take an intensive course in Irish studies at the prestigious and historic Queen’s University Belfast.
 Students gain a richer, deeper understanding of Irish culture, particularly the unique atmosphere of Northern Ireland, while experiencing life in the fascinating city of Belfast.
 Outside the classroom, students have the opportunity to meet with representatives of Northern Ireland’s political parties, who help students learn more about the tumultuous history and current political issues of Northern Ireland.
 The program includes travel opportunities to sites such as the Stormont Parliament Buildings, Clifton Street Cemetery, Belfast’s Titanic Quarter, and the historic city of Londonderry, where students visit the Tower Museum and the Museum of Free Derry and take a tour of the murals and city walls.
 For students who wish to travel independently, Belfast is conveniently located for day and weekend trips.

 Queen’s University Belfast is a great fit for students who want to experience the British Isles in a place slightly off the beaten path.
 As part of the United Kingdom and as part of Ireland, Northern Ireland is a fascinating place to gain insights into both.
-Hard-working students are drawn to the wide range of courses at Queen’s all offered in English and to the university’s high academic standards.
-The summer program attracts a variety of participants of all ages and from different backgrounds.
-The diverse group includes university students, teachers, professors, and those who simply have a passion for Irish history and culture.
+Hard-working students are drawn to Queen’s high academic standards.
+The summer program attracts a variety of participants of all ages and from different backgrounds with their programs focused on conflict transformation and driving change through education.
+The diverse group includes university students, teachers, professors, and those who are interested in immersing themselves in the Irish culture.

 Belfast has reinvented itself in recent years to become one of the most up-and-coming cities of the United Kingdom.
 The city center has seen massive redevelopment, and locals and tourists alike now flock to the city’s museums, concert halls, and art galleries.
 Known as a center of higher education, Belfast caters to students from all over the world, and the lively, diverse student presence helps to define the creative and friendly local culture.
 There’s history to see here, too, as Belfast has long been an industrial and economic center of the United Kingdom.
 An abundance of charming local restaurants, cafes, and pubs keep the social life of Belfast interesting, while just outside the city are the beautiful hills, valleys, and coastline of Ireland.